 The level and quality of support required will depend on the type of website.

 For example, an occasional outage on a personal portfolio website might be inconvenient but an e-commerce website outage costing a business thousands of dollars per day in lost revenue might be a disaster.

 Web Hosting Cost

 Price is not necessarily a reliable guide to web hosting quality.
 Some of the smaller, newer and more affordable web hosting companies have newer infrastructure, better products, services and support than larger established web hosting companies.

 Many web hosting providers offer introductory pricing to attract new customers but the pricing reverts to the standard rate on renewal.
 Look for hosting providers where you can purchase multiple years in advance at the discounted rate to get the best deal.

-Remember that paying a little extra for a good quality web hosting provider often makes economic sense when even one incident per year handled poorly by support staff can easily cost you more than what you thought you had saved.
+Remember that paying a little extra for a better quality web hosting provider often makes economic sense when even one incident per year handled poorly by support staff can cost you more than what you thought you had saved.